ONLYOFFICE/api.onlyoffice.com.2.0/site/pages/Docs/Docs API/Usage API/Automation API/index.md

 ### dispatchEvent

 The function called to send an event to the modal window frame.
 The list of all the available events is the same as for the plugins.
-It can be found [here](../../../Plugin%20and%20Macros/Interacting%20with%20editors/Events/index.md).

 Parameters: